-Our mission is to support local Westchester based non-profits that focus on basic human needs.
+Our mission is to support neighbors in our community that struggle to meet basic human needs.

 (Why) We Exist

-(914) Cares (FKA Chappaqua Cares) was founded by Jessica Reinmann and Dawn Greenberg in 2014 with the goal of raising awareness about local non-profits doing extraordinary work – – helping to take care of local residents who were struggling with even the most basic needs: food, clothing, shelter, education and medical care.
+(914) Cares was founded with the goal of helping to take care of our neighbors struggling with even the most basic needs: food, clothing, shelter, education and medical care.
+In the beginning, we simply acted as a conduit for donations of goods and volunteer hours for some amazing local nonprofits doing extraordinary work.

 (Who) Inspires Us